L o a d i n g

 Director (Real Estate Economics and Finance) Universiti Teknologi, Malaysia

-Former Dean of the Faculty of Engineering, Built Environment, and IT at MAHSA University, Selangor, Malaysia
+Dean, Faculty of Engineering, Built Environment & Information Technology, MAHSA University, Malaysia

 Jefferson Kevin A. Lerio